leventdev/leventdev/README.md

 # :wave: Heya!
-I'm Levente, a student at IE University.
+I'm Levente, a BBADBA student at IE University.
 I code mostly in PHP and Vue with Laravel, or Next.js with React.
 I'm working on [PupilPay](https://pupilpay.hu/) and [DropSpace](https://github.com/leventdev/dropspace), and a few other things.